kubbafox/FlexTable/README.md

 - Click & Change a column to a heat-map.
 (Background colors will stick with cells when users are storing other columns)
 <br><br>
 ### Known Issues:
-- Could not fix table column header simply through CSS.
+- Could not fix table column evo_c-divtable-header simply through CSS.
 Need some research for JS solutions.
 - Sorting will break the evo_c-divtable-row swap feature due to some hard code issues.
 The root cause has been defined and will be fixed tomorrow.
 <br></br>
 - <s>Responsive Table Feature is not working on iPhone Chrome.</s>